 - National Security

 One of the most effective ways to influence the policymaking process and make a lasting connection with your legislators is to visit them in person.
 Most legislators have regular office hours when they and their staffers are available to their constituents (Staff are often more important in shaping policy decisions).
 It’s important to schedule your meetings in advance.
 Their schedules fill up quickly.
 We recommend 3–4 weeks lead time.

 Attendees are responsible for setting up their own meetings and coordinating with other attendees from their states.
+Check out these tips for a successful meeting.
 See below on how to book your meetings.

 How to Book Meetings with Your Elected Officials

 Step 1: Find out who represents you in Congress.

 Visit http://www.congress.org/— Under “Get Involved” and next to “Find your lawmakers, tell them what you think,” enter your zip code.
 This will provide you with the name and contact information for your two Senators and one Representative.